 Who Cares About Customer Satisfaction?

-So stop thinking about satisfaction and loyalty only, and focus on engagement.
+So stop thinking about satisfaction and loyalty only, and focus on customer engagement.
 It truly matters!

 Now, I’m curious to hear how your company engages customers.
 What can you do to improve your customers’ experience so they’re truly engaged with your brand?
 Do you have a plan that’s working?
 What are your thoughts on the engagement experience?
 Do you agree or disagree on that it should be the focus?
 I want to hear from you!